10 most exciting PC games spotted at the PC Gaming Show 2019

 Evil Genius 2: World Domination

 This is the full sequel to Evil Genius you’ve been waiting for, not just another spin-off to Elixir Studios’ real-time lair sim strategy game from way back in 2004.
-Developer Rebellion is finally giving us a meaningful update, and while the E3 trailer didn’t have gameplay, the game intends to keep a fun, colorful, and campy vibe.
-The fun cinematic video we saw is along the lines of Team Fortress – but with base building and world domination intent.
+Developer Rebellion is finally giving us a meaningful update, and while the E3 trailer didn’t have gameplay, the new title seems to preserve the original's fun, colorful, and campy vibe.
+The fun cinematic video we saw is along the lines of Team Fortress, but with base building and world domination intent.

 Chivalry 2

-Chivalry 2 isn’t dead, it’s coming out on in early 2020, launching first on the Epic Games Store.
+Chivalry 2 isn’t dead, it’s coming out on in early 2020, and it's launching first on the Epic Games Store.
 At E3, we learned it has brutal battle scenes that channel your favorite Medieval movies from the first-person perspective.
-You’re wielding axes to splice enemies in half, launching projectiles from catapults, raiding villages to burn to the ground, and cleanly slicing off enemy heads from horseback.
+You’re wielding axes to splice enemies in half, launching projectiles from catapults, raiding villages and burning them to the ground, and cleanly slicing off enemy heads from horseback.
 According to Tripwire Interactive, you can even beat a man with a chicken while quoting Shakespeare in this 64-player PvP – it’s twice the scale of the original Chivalry.

 Midnight Ghost Hunt

 Midnight Ghost Hunt is inventing a new subgenre: it’s a multiplayer ghost hunt hide-and-seek game.
 Finally, right?!
 Players are either a suited up ghostbuster or a ghost hiding in a haunted house, often taking the form of seemingly harmless furniture.
 The goal of the ghost players is to hide instead of fighting back, and do so until the grandfather clock strikes midnight.
-That’s when the hunted ghosts turn to the hunters and gain extra power to take on the ghost hunting detectives.
-An alpha for this PC game launches later this summer.
+That’s when the hunted ghosts turn into the hunters and gain extra power to take on the ghost-tracking detectives.
+An alpha for this PC game will launch later this summer.

 Remnant: From the Ashes